 Your veterinarian will provide you with specific instructions based on your pet’s surgery, medications, and home care.
 In general, however, it’s important to:

 If you're reading this before your cat has surgery, you can check out these tips for desensitizing your cat to the E-collar.
-There's also some suggestions on style options and alternatives.
+There are also some suggestions on style options and alternatives.